mozilla/areweslimyet/faq/faq.md

 July to August 2011 where the TP5 pageset would actually trigger a crash in our test framework (yikes!).
 For the Explicit memory graphs, much of the memory reporting framework was not well polished until about July 2011.
-This explains the lack of earlier data as well as the rather sporadic datapoints for the first few months.
+This explains the lack of earlier data as well as the rather sporadic data points for the first few months.

 ## "RSS: After TP5, tabs closed [+30s]" is almost twice as high as "RSS: Fresh start" &mdash; doesn't that mean Firefox leaks a ton of memory?